 Breastfeeding can be a wonderful experience for mom and baby.
 However, for some women it doesn’t work out or they feel from the beginning it isn’t right for them.

-There is evidence-based research that shows formula-fed infants do get ill more than breastmilk-fed babies, experience more stomach upset and tend to be overfed.
-If you have questions or concerns about the use of formula milk, you can ask your baby’s doctor or a dietician for guidance.
+There is evidence-based research that shows formula-fed infants do get ill more than breast milk-fed babies, experience more stomach upset and tend to be overfed.
+If you have questions or concerns about the use of formula milk, you can ask your baby’s doctor or a dietitian for guidance.